Hiroreco/enreco-archive/recap-data/glossary/characters/npcs/iphania-entry.md

 ### Chapter 2

-Upon first meeting the heroes, Fia explained the truth: the King they once knew was a fraud—the Outsider, who sought to destroy the universe.
+Upon first meeting the heroes, Fia explained the truth: the King they once knew was a fraud, the Outsider, who sought to destroy the universe.
 She asked for their aid, though she herself could not recall all the details, having lost fragments of her memory due to the strain of time travel.

 She asked the heroes to help her recover what had been lost.
 And so, they did.